"We are all connected:

 Forest Bathing means immersing ourselves in nature and intentionally taking in the atmosphere through our senses.
 It is a practice of realignment with the natural world.

-There is nothing in our human life that did not come from nature.
+There is nothing in our human life that did not come directly from nature.

 We evolved in nature, it is in our DNA, and we need a healthy relationship with it in order to thrive.

-In the modern world, we have isolated ourselves from nature, we spend most of our time indoors and sadly undermine its medicinal qualities that contributes to our wellbeing.
+In the modern world, we have isolated ourselves from nature.
+We spend most of our time indoors and sadly undermine its medicinal qualities for the mind, body, and soul that contributes to our wellbeing.

 Most of us who have experienced time in nature, whether an early morning hike in the mountains, a walk in the forest, or just taking in the beauty of a sunset, would say that it makes us feel better.